Waiting for Weightlessness

 Last week as I thought of space, I thought of God.
 He fills all space.
 I wondered what He thinks of man in a spaceship, soaring high into the stars that He created for us to look up and see.
 I wondered what it would feel like to pray and worship Him in a spaceship, weightless, far above the earth.
 I wondered would I feel closer to Him there than here.
 I know I would feel so very small way up there, even smaller than I feel way down here when I worship our mighty God, Creator of this gigantic universe.

 Sometimes when I feel really close to God, when I am worshipping, it almost feels like I am floating, as I draw closer to Him and He draws closer to me.
-I guess it is just the feeling of releasing, letting go of ever burden, every care, and worry as I worship.
+I guess it is just the feeling of releasing, letting go of every burden, every care, and worry as I worship.
 Can you imagine experiencing that feeling of floating as if you are weightless, and actually being weightless, floating high above the earth in a spaceship among the stars?

 Even though I, and I am sure all of you, have had those mountain top experiences when we feel as if we can just reach out and touch God, there are also those times God seems very far away.
 Sometimes it seems as if my prayers just aren't getting where I want them to go.
 It seems no matter how hard I try I just can't feel God.